Why is my laptop computer not charging the battery?

 Replace battery or AC adapter

-If your computer is still in warranty we suggest skipping to the next step.
+If your computer is still under warranty, skip to the next step.

-If the above steps have been completed, we suggest replacing the battery in the computer or AC adapter.
-In most situations it's a bad battery.
+If the steps above are completed, we suggest replacing the battery in the computer or AC adapter.
+In most situations, it's a bad battery and should be replaced.

-If after following the above steps the computer is still unable to charge the battery a component within the laptop has failed and will need to be replaced.
+After following the steps above, if the battery still does not charge, a laptop component has failed and needs to be replaced.
 Contact the computer manufacturer for information on getting the laptop serviced.
-Most likely the charger or inverter board will need to be replaced.
+Most likely the charger or inverter board needs to be replaced.